 Learn and get inspired

 Living and learning together encourages unexpected friendships and intimate partnerships.
-We’ll bring in partner organizations based in Montreal to help feedback into our own inquiry and share their own practices/experiences.
+We’ll bring in partner organizations based in Medellin to help feedback into our own inquiry and share their own practices/experiences.

 THE PRINCIPLES OF

 Our pedagogy elevates intercultural synergies by explicitly creating space for self-exploration.
 We overcome boundaries of nationality, race, religion and small-talk through group processes aimed at discovering that boundaries between people are fictional.
 We’re championing for more genuine connections with others.
 We explore and practice the kinds of values that are the center of facilitating learning processes with young people.